-In the world of fruit, Kiwi are unparalleled.
+In the world of fruit, the Kiwi is unparalleled.
 This superfruit, is not only delicious, sweet, but it’s in a world of its own when it comes to nutritional content.
-Compared with other fruit, kiwi are exceptionally high in vitamins C, E, K, folate potassium, fiber, and powerful plant compounds called carotenoids, creating a synergistic culmination of health benefits.
+Compared with other fruit, kiwi is exceptionally high in vitamins C, E, K, folate potassium, fiber, and powerful plant compounds called carotenoids, creating a synergistic culmination of health benefits.
+Learn the nutritional benefits of eating kiwi and start adding them to your weekly meal plan.

 What Is Kiwi